 What do you think about this ?
 What did you vote ?

 I just got confirmation from my building manager that they accepted the reduction of rent that I asked for.
+Although I’m quite satisfied by the answer, they have been incredibly slow in answering me.
 They answered more than two months after my request… My base rent goes from 1175 to 1122.
 This will only start at the next term of my lease, on April 1st.
 But this means that next year, I’ll save 53 CHF * 9 = 477 CHF.
+And I’ll save even more the following year since all months will be lower :)

 I decided to check all my recurring expenses and see if I could save something on at least some of them.
 Turns out I can!
 I was able to change my car insurance to save over 350 CHF per year on it.